Patsy Walker: Iron Man/Hellcat Annual (2022)

 Jenna Anderson of ComicBook.com gave Iron Man/Hellcat Annual #1 a grade of 4.5 out of 5, asserting, "After Tony Stark's marriage proposal in Iron Man #20, the larger narrative to his and Patsy Walker's stories could have gone into a wide swath of directions – which makes this week's excellent Iron Man/Hellcat Annual an excellent, but unsurprising, triumph.
 The vast majority of the story puts the spotlight on Patsy, throwing her into a literally hellish confrontation with her past.
 It's always a joy to read Christopher Cantwell's essentially-solo stories for Patsy, and having her world be explored throughout this issue is an entertaining joy, especially when coupled with Ruairi Coleman's excellent art.
 This issue is definitely a turning point for both Tony and Patsy – and a great one at that."

 Other versions

 Ultimate Marvel

 Patsy Walker has appeared in Marvel Comics' Multiverse Ultimate Marvel imprint.
 In Ultimate Spider-Man, she first appears as a spokeswoman for a security firm, then as a swimsuit model for Maxim magazine, a talk show hostess, presenting a biography on Doctor Strange, and finally interviewing Norman Osborn.
 In addition, she appeared in Ultimate Marvel Team-Up, hosting an instructional video for the Baxter Building.
 Patsy assumes her Hellcat identity in Ultimates and was a founding member of the ill-fated Defenders.
-Walker later shows up with the Defenders in Ultimate Comics: New Ultimates, powered up by Loki where she sports a leopard-like appearance.
+Walker later shows up with the Defenders in Ultimate Comics: New Ultimates, powered up by Loki and sporting a leopard-like appearance.